plaethos09/Devops_Answers/EC2_answers.md

 So in summary, AWS CLI allows resizing an EBS volume by detaching, modifying size, reattaching and expanding the filesystem using simple CLI commands.

-15. What is the purpose of EC2 instance metadata and how can it be accessed?
+**15. What is the purpose of EC2 instance metadata and how can it be accessed?**
 EC2 instance metadata is data about an active EC2 instance that can be used to configure or manage the running instance.

 Key things to know about EC2 instance metadata: